 No Time to Die, the 25th James Bond movie, will have its world premiere in London's Royal Albert Hall tonight before being released in cinemas around the world on 30 September.

 The movie sees Bond come out of retirement in Jamaica after his old friend Felix Leiter from the CIA seeks his help, leading 007 onto the trail of a mysterious villain armed with dangerous new technology.

 The final trailer has been released for the movie which was partly filmed in Matera, the 2019 European Capital of Culture, in the southern Italian region of Basilicata, as well as Sapri, in the province of Salerno.

-The movie, which stars Daniel Craig in the lead role for the fifth and final time, was directed by Cary Fukunaga who took over the reigns from outgoing Bond director Danny Boyle.
+The film, which stars Daniel Craig in the lead role for the fifth and final time, was directed by Cary Fukunaga who took over the reigns from outgoing Bond director Danny Boyle.

-Filming began in Matera in April of this year, with scenes shot in the city's historic centre as well as its ancient sassi, the UNESCO-protected cave dwellings.
+Filming began in Matera in April 2019, with scenes shot in the city's historic centre as well as its ancient sassi, the UNESCO-protected cave dwellings.